+We decided to test some of the best mirrorless cameras on the market.
 To allow you to continue taking captivating pictures wherever you go, we’d like to present to you Fujifilm X-T20 Mirrorless Digital Camera.
 With a 24.3MP sensor, high-quality output, and many useful features, this mirrorless camera might be able to satisfy your needs.
-If you, however, have your own specific preferences, that’s okay too!
-Check out our in-depth market research and make sure you get the camera you want and deserve.

 Fujifilm X-T20 is an overall winner of this contest thanks to its 24.3MP X-Trans CMOS III APS-C sensor, 5.0Fps Live-view shooting, 4K video recording, and countless useful features.
 Coming at an affordable price, this mirrorless camera is bound to make you a professional photographer.

 |Name||Resolution||Maximum Video Resolution|

 |Fujifilm X-T20 Mirrorless Digital Camera||24.3MP||4K||Check Price|

 |Panasonic LUMIX GH5 4K Mirrorless Camera||20.3MP||4K||Check Price|

 |Sony Alpha a7IIK Mirrorless Digital Camera||24.3MP||Full HD||Check Price|

 |Sony Alpha a6000 Mirrorless Digital Camera||24.3MP||Full HD||Check Price|